dickoa/DMWJ/README.md

-# RDataMunging
+# Data Munging With Julia (DMWJ)

-* Some example of R scripts to munge data using various type of messy Data
+* Some examples of Julia scripts to munge data using various type of messy Data.